 A meta-analysis is not a separate review type but rather a statistical component that can be embedded within a systematic review.
 It uses statistical methods to combine effect sizes from individual studies into a single pooled estimate, weighted by study precision.
 The result is a forest plot showing each study's contribution to the overall effect.

 Meta-analysis is appropriate only when the included studies are sufficiently similar in design, population, intervention, and outcome measurement.
 When clinical or methodological heterogeneity is too great, a narrative synthesis replaces the quantitative pooling.
-For a detailed walkthrough of the statistical methods involved, see our complete meta-analysis guide.
+For a detailed walkthrough of the statistical methods involved, see read about our complete meta-analysis guide.

 Reporting Standard